cmsHiTracking/TrackingCode/README.md

 A place to keep all the tracking code, tracking notebook, and instructions to use for cms HI group.
 There are a number of different major issues corresponding to different folders:

-- HIRun2015Ana, to make tracking performance plots, tracking efficiency correction factors for mostly MB samples
+- HIRun2015Ana, to make tracking performance plots, tracking efficiency correction factors for most MB samples
 - pileUpFilters, everything you need for "pileUp filter" in run2 pp analysis

+<strong> See detail instructions in README.md under each folder </strong>